gldeng/universe/theories/unsolved_problems/README.md

    - Coordinates microscopic randomness and macroscopic determinism
    - Explains how observer intent influences the transformation of quantum possibilities

+6. [Origin of Life Problem](./origin_of_life.md) - How did life emerge from non-living matter?
+   - Proposes information critical point theory for life emergence
+   - Analyzes quantum-classical conversion advantages of the RNA world
+   - Establishes information-entropy dynamics equations for living systems
+   - Explains the mechanism of living systems transforming into observers

+7. [Mind-Body Problem](./mind_body_problem.md) - How do mind and matter interact?
+   - Describes bidirectional causality model between mind and brain
+   - Proposes theory of mind as a special observer
+   - Explains the dialectical relationship of identity and difference between mind and brain
+   - Articulates quantum-classical analysis of free will and unified field

+8. [Fermi Paradox](./fermi_paradox.md) - Why haven't we detected extraterrestrial civilizations?
+   - Proposes observer dimension filter theory
+   - Analyzes quantum-classical limitations of interstellar communication
+   - Explains inward turn in advanced civilization development trajectories
+   - Elucidates localization principle of observer coexistence

+9. [Artificial Consciousness Problem](./artificial_consciousness.md) - Can machines develop genuine consciousness?
+   - Establishes theoretical framework for artificial consciousness possibility and limitations
+   - Analyzes relationship between quantum computing and consciousness emergence
+   - Proposes objective verification methods for artificial consciousness
+   - Explains mechanisms of consciousness hierarchy and consciousness transfer

+10. [Nature of Aesthetics Problem](./nature_of_aesthetics.md) - What is the objective basis for aesthetic perception?
+    - Articulates objective-subjective duality of beauty
+    - Proposes information processing optimization theory of universal aesthetic structures
+    - Formalizes influence of cultural and individual differences on aesthetic perception
+    - Analyzes dynamics model of aesthetic standards evolution over time

 ### In Progress Problems

-6. [Quantum Nonlocality](./quantum_nonlocality.md) - How does quantum entanglement's nonlocality reconcile with relativity?
+11. [Quantum Nonlocality](./quantum_nonlocality.md) - How does quantum entanglement's nonlocality reconcile with relativity?
    - Expected to be resolved through the dual mechanism of classical information transfer and quantum entanglement
    - Will explore the relationship between observer reference frames and measurement event ordering

-7. [P vs NP Problem](./p_vs_np.md) - Quantum-classical analysis of computational complexity
+12. [P vs NP Problem](./p_vs_np.md) - Quantum-classical analysis of computational complexity
    - Expected to be resolved through a dual framework of quantum parallelism and classical analytical complexity
    - Will analyze the impact of observer dimension on computational complexity